 Try these two takes on chili, America's favorite one-bowl meal.

 You wouldn't call chili fancy food, and yet some folks start adding all kinds of ingredients to yield a subtle nuance of heat, texture, flavor and aroma.
 This recipe for Greek Chili uses garbanzo beans and kidney beans, with garnishes of green onions, feta cheese and Greek olives.

 Chipotle Olive Turkey Chili is easy to prepare and great for entertaining.
 It's a white chili using a combination of classic Texas pinto beans, ground turkey, amber beer and assorted spices.
-The most exotic spice in the recipe is chipotle chili powder, which is available in small amounts at specialty shops.
+The most exotic spice in the recipe is chipotle chili powder, which is available at most grocery stores.
 Although this is a white chili, it looks more traditional in color.

 America's chili preferences are as unique as each person holding the spoon.
 Top it with cheese, spice it with hot sauce or add a secret ingredient.
 Make it sweet with sugar or add spaghetti.
 For many people, it's the ultimate one-dish meal.

 one 15-ounce can dark red kidney beans, rinsed and drained